hyosung11/Launch-School/Courses/journal.md

 09:14 I have a study session with Laurent in a few minutes.

 14:01 Practicing getting my wording down for my answers.
 Now need to walk to Somerville for the Halloween parade.

+18:23 Getting some tips from Jordan Whistler about how to answer written assessment questions.